Kong/docs.konghq.com/app/konnect/getting-started/declarative-config.md

     ![ServiceHub tiles](/assets/images/docs/konnect/konnect-myservice.png)

-## Manage shared configuration
+## Manage consumers and global plugins

-Shared configuration defines objects that are not tied to a specific service or route.
+You can also use decK to manage objects not tied to a specific service or route.
 For this example, create a consumer and a global proxy caching plugin:

 * Consumers represent users of a service, and are most often used for authentication.
 They provide a way to divide access to your services, and